Skip advert

 Advertisement - Article continues below

-In addition to this BEV, there will also be a petrol version of the J5, likely using the 1.6-litre turbocharged engine and seven-speed dual-clutch transmission from the Omoda 5.
+Meanwhile, the petrol version of the J5 will be powered by a 1.6-litre turbocharged engine with 145bhp and 275Nm of torque.
+It’s paired with the same seven-speed dual-clutch transmission as the Omoda 5.
 A hybrid will probably follow later using the same engine, but with assistance from an electric motor.

 The styling of the Jaecoo 5 is similar to the Jaecoo 7 that launched in the UK earlier this year, with the petrol version featuring the same ‘waterfall’ grille as its big brother.
 However, the front end appears to be less upright on the J5, while the headlights and bumper have been simplified.
-Meanwhile, the Jaecoo 5 BEV features a blanked-off front end with a different bumper design, which presumably helps improve aerodynamics and range.
+Meanwhile, the Jaecoo 5 BEV features a blanked-off front end with a different bumper design, to help improve aerodynamics and range.

-Inside, the Jaecoo 5 features a large portrait touchscreen that flows into the centre console, and a slim instrument panel embedded in the dashboard.
-Other details we can spot include a two-spoke steering wheel, a column-mounted gear selector, lots of ambient lighting and the almost complete lack of physical buttons.
+Inside, the Jaecoo 5 features that aforementioned portrait touchscreen that flows into the centre console, and a slim instrument panel embedded in the dashboard.
+Other details include a two-spoke steering wheel, a column-mounted gear selector, lots of ambient lighting and the almost complete lack of physical buttons.

 Tell us which new car you’re interested in and get the very best offers from our network of over 5,500 UK dealers to compare.
 Let’s go…